Property tax: tax rate and bill calculation

-Each year City Council approves the amount of expenditure needed to support City services.
-To get the amount of revenues required from property taxes, The City takes the overall expenditure and subtracts all other sources of revenue such as business taxes, licence fees, user fees and provincial grants.
+Each year City Council approves the budget needed to support City services.
+To get the amount of revenues required from property taxes, The City takes the overall expenditure and subtracts all other sources of revenue such as licence fees, permits, user fees and provincial grants.
 The balance is the amount to be raised through municipal property taxes.

-In order to calculate taxes, a tax rate is established.
-The tax rate reflects the amount of taxes to be paid for every $1 of assessed value.
+In order to calculate property tax, tax rates are established.
+The rates reflect the amount of tax to be paid for every $1 of assessed value.

-Your property taxes are calculated by multiplying the assessed value of your property by the tax rates:
+Your property tax is calculated by multiplying the assessed value of your property by the applicable current municipal and provincial tax rate(s).
+The City bills and collects the provincial property tax amount for the Province of Alberta.

 Your annual property tax bill covers the period of January 1 to December 31.

 2021 property tax rates are set by Property Tax Bylaw 11M2021.

 For assessment inquiries, contact the Assessment business unit.